paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 	hash: Hash,
 	/// The number of the block.
 	number: BlockNumber,
+	/// The hash of the parent block.
+	parent_hash: Hash,
 	/// The candidates included by the block.
 Note that these are not the same as the candidates that appear within the
 	/// block body.
 	candidates: Vec<CandidateHash>,